 (d) Other:

-(A) Other assessments including, but not limited to, motor assessments if the infant or toddler exhibits motor impairments; communication assessments if the infant or toddler exhibits communication disorders; and psychosocial assessments if the infant or toddler exhibits changed behavior.
+(A) Other assessments including, but not limited to, motor assessments if the child exhibits motor impairments; speech or language assessments if the child exhibits speech or language impairments, and psychosocial assessments if the child exhibits changed behavior.
 These assessments must be completed by qualified personnel knowledgeable in the specific area being assessed;

-(B) Other information related to the infant or toddler’s suspected disability, including pre-injury performance and a current measure of adaptive ability;
+(B) Other information related to the child’s suspected disability, including pre-injury performance and a current measure of adaptive ability;

 (C) An observation in at least two different settings;

+(i) For Early Childhood and School Age special education: An observation in the classroom and in at least one other setting;

+(D) Any additional assessments necessary to determine the impact of the suspected disability:

+(i) On the child's developmental progress for birth through 5; or

+(ii) On the child's educational performance for a school-age child (age 3 through 21); and

-(D) Any additional assessments necessary to determine the impact of the suspected disability.
+(E) For Early Intervention: Any additional assessments necessary to determine the impact of the suspected disability.

+(F) For Early Childhood and School Age special education: Any additional evaluations or assessments necessary to identify the child's educational needs.

-(3) Early Intervention: To be eligible as an infant or toddler with a traumatic brain injury, the infant or toddler must meet all of the following criteria:
+(3) Eligibility Criteria: To be eligible as a child with a traumatic brain injury or Early Intervention, Early Childhood or School Age Special Education services, the child must meet all of the following criteria:

-(a) The infant or toddler has an acquired injury to the brain caused by an external physical force;
+(a) The child has an acquired injury to the brain caused by an external physical force;

-(b) The infant or toddler's condition is permanent or expected to last for more than 60 calendar days; and
+(b) The child’s condition is permanent or expected to last for more than 60 calendar days; and

-(c) The infant or toddler's injury results in an impairment of one or more of the following areas:
+(c) The child’s injury results in an impairment of one or more of the following areas:

 (A) Communication;